Highest weight sl_2-categorifications II: structure theory: Highest weight -categorifications

-We remark that this definition is different from \cite{cryst}.
+Also we would like to point out that this definition is different from \cite{cryst}.
 We still require the conditions (HWC0),(HWC2) from there but the remaining three conditions that were dealing with the poset structure are now replaced by a (morally, much stronger) condition of having a hierarchy structure on the poset $\Lambda$.
-Also we would like to remark that $\lambda^1<\ldots<\lambda^k$ and $\bar{\lambda}^1<\ldots<\bar{\lambda}^l$ in $\Lambda$.
-Unique filtrations on $E\Delta(\lambda), F\Delta(\lambda)$ with these subquotients (in this order) will be called {\it standard}.

 Similarly we can give a ``dual'' definition of a highest weight $\sl_2$-categorification with respect to a dual hierarchy structure on $\Lambda$.